yuriy0803/open-etc-pool-friends/README.md

 [Install]
 WantedBy=multi-user.target
 ```
+Then run api by the following commands

+    $ sudo systemctl enable geth
+    $ sudo systemctl start geth

+If you want to debug the node command

+    $ sudo systemctl status geth

 As you can see above, the frontend of the pool homepage is created.
 Then, move to the directory, www, which services the file.